-Article 6 – Inclusive education
+Article 7 – Inclusive education

 1. If appropriate, supplementary arrangements are made with individual Students regarding additional support within the context of the Inclusive Education Act (Wet Passend Onderwijs).
-In principle, agreements about support are made prior to the start of the Academic year, but can also be made or amended at a later time.
+In principle, agreements about support are made prior to the start of the Academic year 2020/2021, but can also be made or amended at a later time.
 Such agreements will be recorded in an addendum to the Study agreement.
 This addendum forms an inextricable part of the Study agreement.

 2. The Student is responsible for the provision of all relevant information about (additional) support requirements, so that Tio can offer this support.
 If it should become apparent that the Student has withheld or omitted information with the result that no arrangements are made about (a part of) the required support, Tio is not obliged to provide this support.
-If it should become apparent during the Academic year that the Student has a need for support, Tio will consider whether and to what extent it can assist, in consultation with the Student.
+If it should become apparent during the Academic year 2020/2021 that the Student has a need for support, Tio will consider whether and to what extent it can assist, in consultation with the Student.

-Article 7 – Study material
+Article 8 – Study material

 The Student is not permitted to reproduce books, syllabuses and digital study material, or in any manner whatsoever hand these over, or give these in use, to third parties without prior permission in writing from Tio.
 Tio retains copyright of syllabuses and the digital study material.

-Article 8 – Termination of the agreement
+Article 9 – Termination of the agreement

-1. The Student can withdraw his registration free of charge during a cooling-off period of 14 days after his registration in the manner as described in article 8 subclause 10.
+1. The Student can withdraw his registration free of charge during a cooling-off period of 14 days after his registration in the manner as described in article 9 subclause 9.

-2. The Student can terminate the Study agreement at any time, in the course of which we also use the term “cancellation” if this is prior to the start of the academic year.
+2. The Student can terminate the Study agreement at any time, in the course of which we also use the term “cancellation” if this is prior to the start of the academic year 2020/2021.

-4. Until 1 July 2019 (1 November 2018 for January enrolment) cancellation is free of charge with the exception of the one-off enrolment fee.
+4. Until 1 July 2020 (1 December 2019 for January enrolment) cancellation is free of charge with the exception of the one-off enrolment fee.
 This enrolment fee will remain owed.
 The Student can request postponement of the deadline for free of charge cancellation, for example because the Student is still unsure whether he/she will achieve the prior education results.
 This postponement will only be valid if this has been confirmed in writing by Tio.

-6. In the event of termination during the academic year (after 31 August 2019 for September enrolment and after 31 December 2018 for January enrolment) the reasonable fee is in principle calculated as follows:
+6. In the event of termination during the academic year (after 31 August 2020 for September enrolment and after 31 December 2019 for January enrolment) the reasonable fee is in principle calculated as follows:

 A. (number of commenced months prior to the termination / 12 months) * Study programme fee